- Figure out your skin type

 - Protecting your skin from the sun by regularly using sunscreen

-Combination Skin: A combination skin type means your skin is oily, dry, and normal, all in different places, and at the same time.
-Often, the nose and forehead are oily, whereas the cheeks and chin are normal.
+A combination skin type means your skin is oily, dry, and balanced—all in different places at the same time.
+Often, the “T-zone” (your nose and forehead) are oily, while the cheeks and chin are normal.
 And then you may have dry ears or lips.

 - Apply products to specific areas